Edward Taylor (music writer): Works

-In addition to the translations already mentioned, his works include songs, song texts, and textual adaptations.
+Taylor's works include songs, song texts, and textual adaptations.
 He translated Friedrich Schneider and Eberhard von Groote's Die Sündfluth as The Deluge, the Mozart Requiem under the title of Redemption (1845), and Haydn's The Seasons.
 The Vocal School of Italy in the Sixteenth Century (1839), comprises a selection of madrigals and anthems by Italian masters, adapted to English words.

 Taylor edited Purcell's King Arthur for the Musical Antiquarian Society (1843); and The People's Music Book (1844), in collaboration with James Turle.
 'The Cathedral Service, its Glory, its Decline, and its Designed Extinction', appeared as two anonymous articles in the British and Foreign Review (nos.
 33 and 35) in 1844, and were republished together as a single tract, also anonymously, in 1845.

-Manuscripts by him are in the library of the Royal College of Music, as are the texts of several of his lectures.
-There is also a further archive, including other lecture notes, held at Norfolk Record Office.